puwei/DanielTakeshi.github.io/_posts/2015-08-02-markov-decision-processes-and-reinforcement-learning.md

   factors.
 A higher discount factor means we need to be more certain that we have bandits before we commit to making air shipments.

-TODO figure out the correlation between R(s) and R(s,a,s)?

 ***

-[^notdifferent]: TODO  need to figure this one out, actually

 [^confused]: Here is where I get confused.
 Why are we having Berkeley's AI class use a different
     formulation than what R & N are using?
 I mean, Stuart Russell *is a faculty member here*, so why